jendcruz22/DeepAudiobookTunerApp/README.md

 ```

 ## <a name="AppRun">**4.
 How to run the application?**</a>
-Clone the repository, open your command prompt/terminal and run the [app.py](https://github.com/jendcruz22/DeepAudiobookTunerApp/blob/master/app.py) file using the following command :
+Open your terminal, activate your python/conda environment and run the [app.py](https://github.com/jendcruz22/DeepAudiobookTunerApp/blob/master/app.py) file using the following command :
 ```
 python app.py
 ```